-After all, this was an area that I then hardly knew and much it remains largely unfrequented by myself even now.
+After all, this was an area that I then hardly knew and much of it remains largely unfrequented by myself even now.
 Maybe it might have been better to settle with getting to know it a little more before embarking on longer walks.
-The getaway was a last minute one too so there wasn’t much of the advance planning that took me to the Western Isles and back in August of 2008.
+The getaway was a last-minute one too, so there wasn’t much of the advance planning that took me to the Western Isles and back in August 2008.
 If there was more of that, there wouldn’t been any chance for drowning in the many possibilities that the area offers.
-Sometimes, it can feel an impossibility to decide between these though weather ironically can make that task easier too.
+Sometimes, it can feel like an impossibility to decide between these, though weather ironically can make that task easier too.

 Another item that might have helped on this year’s escapade may sound a strange one: a laptop PC that I had brought with me for the weekend.
 For one reason or another, my planning prior to leaving for Pitlochry was limited.
 It might have work-induced weariness that made me go for basing myself somewhere and then taking things from there in the first place.
 It was that Saturday evening in Pitlochry that it came into its own for sorting out possible places to go and their travel logistics.
 That isn’t to say that I went away without any plans in mind because the prospect of walking the Rob Roy Way from Aberfeldy to Pitlochry did come to mind.
 In the end, other places shone more brightly for me even if the sun struggled to do its business at times.